datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username-.md

 - [ ] Chapter 8 of [Python for Everybody](https://www.py4e.com/).
 3 hours.
 - [ ] Chapter 9 of [Python for Everybody](https://www.py4e.com/).
 3 hours.
 - [ ] Chapter 10 & 11 of [Python for Everybody](https://www.py4e.com/).
 5 hours.
 - [ ] [Introduction to Data Science in Python](https://datacamp.pxf.io/7mRY5Y).
 A course by Hillary Green-Lerman on DataCamp.
+Sign up for a [DataCamp subscription](https://datacamp.pxf.io/x9V1Ex) for access to DataCamp's entire catalogue, which you'll use throughout this curriculum.
 4 hours.
 - [ ] [Introduction to ChatGPT](https://datacamp.pxf.io/NkKgbN).
 A course by James Chapman on DataCamp.
 1 hour.
 - [ ] [Becoming a "real" data analyst](https://towardsdatascience.com/becoming-a-real-data-analyst-dcaf5f48bc34).
 A Medium article by Cassie Kozyrkov.
 7 minutes.
 Free.
 - [ ] [Python Programming](https://datacamp.pxf.io/x9V1kx).
 A DataCamp skill assessment.
 10 minutes.